Maria

 Michelle Moran

-Michelle Moran is the internationally bestselling author of eight historical novels.
-A California native with a Master’s in Education, she was inspired to write historical novels by her experiences on archeological digs.
+Michelle Moran is the internationally bestselling author of many historical novels.
+A California native with a master’s in education, she was inspired to write historical fiction by her experiences on archeological digs.
 Her novels, translated into more than twenty languages, include Nefertiti, The Heretic Queen, Cleopatra’s Daughter, Madame Tussaud, The Second Empress, Rebel Queen, Mata Hari's Last Dance, and Maria.
-A frequent traveler, she currently lives with her family in England, where she is researching her ninth book.
+A frequent traveler, she currently lives with her family in England.
 More by Michelle Moran

 Decorative Carat